fermyon/spin/docs/content/sips/006-spin-plugins.md

 **`spin plugin install`**

 The `spin plugin install` subcommand installs a plugin named `$name`.
 By default, it will look for a plugin manifest named `$name.json` in the `spin-plugin` repository; however, it can be directed to use a local manifest or one at a different remote location using the `--file` or `--url` flag, respectively.

+> Note: the plugin `$name` must not match an existing internal Spin command name.
+For example, `spin plugin install up` would elicit an error.

 ```bash
 Install a Spin plugin using a plugin manifest file.